Classic itinerary day-by-day

 1. Day one

 Arrive in Fort William and check into your hotel in the heart of the city.
-Your guide will meet you after lunch and organise your cycling equipment for tomorrow's ride.
+Your host/driver will meet you after lunch and organise your cycling equipment for tomorrow's ride.
 There will then be an opportunity, weather permitting, to take the gondola up the mountain just east of Ben Nevis, or you will visit nearby Inverlochy Castle.
 In the evening enjoy a welcome seafood dinner in the town with your cycling companions for the week.

 2. Day two